-- The Center for Education strongly supports the standards set forth by the West Virginia Board of Examiners for Registered Professional Nurses (WVBOE-RN), the American Registry of Radiologic Technologists (ARRT), American Registry of Diagnostic Medical Sonographers (ARDMS), and the American Association for Respiratory Care (AARC) regarding the need for nursing students and Allied Health students to be persons of good moral character, who demonstrate responsible behaviors. - 2.
+- 1. The Center for Education strongly supports the standards set forth by the West Virginia Board of Examiners for Registered Professional Nurses (WVBOE-RN), the American Registry of Radiologic Technologists (ARRT), American Registry of Diagnostic Medical Sonographers (ARDMS), and the American Association for Respiratory Care (AARC) regarding the need for nursing students and Allied Health students to be persons of good moral character, who demonstrate responsible behaviors. - 2.
 Conduct derogatory to the morals or standing of health professionals may be reason for denial of admission or dismissal from the program. - 3.
 Irresponsible behavior or conduct denoting questionable moral character will include, but not necessarily be limited to the following: - a. criminal activities e.g. DUI, misdemeanors, felonies - b. substance abuse e.g. manufacture, use, distribution - c. cheating/dishonesty (also see policy on Academic Dishonesty) - d. harassment - e. domestic violence - f. discrimination - g. breach of patient confidentiality - h. failure to meet responsibilities - 4.
 A student whose conduct on or off campus violates school rules and/or policies, fails to meet program requirements, or fails to develop the qualities and characteristics deemed essential for achievement of the school objectives, may be placed on probation and/or dismissed from the program.
 The decision to place a student on probation and/or to dismiss the student from the program is determined by the Director and appropriate faculty. - 5.
 The faculty reserves the right to request the suspension or dismissal of any student at any time who is declared unsafe in the clinical area, who is found to have irresponsible behavior, and/or is guilty of misconduct. - 6.
 Damage to facilities, caused by the student(s), will be assessed according to the determined cost for repair and/or replacement and charged to the student as a financial obligation. - 7.
 A student who is dismissed is responsible for all financial obligations to the school and university.
-Failure to fulfill all financial obligations to the school shall mean that the indebtedness will be turned over to the Medical Center Collection Office and the cost of collection will be added to the indebtedness.
+Failure to fulfill all financial obligations to the school shall mean that the indebtedness will be turned over to the Medical Center Collection Office and the cost of collection will be added to the indebtedness. - 8.
+All student suspensions or probations must be reported to the American Registry of Radiologic Technologists (ARRT), and The Medical Imaging & Radiation Therapy Technology Board of Examiners, which may trigger and ethics review before student is permitted to take their boards.

-Formulated: Prior to 5/02 Revised: 5/02, 5/04, 5/05, 4/08, 7/10, 7/12, 5/16 Reviewed: 7/08, 11/08, 11/09, 7/13, 8/17, 6/19, 6/20, 7/21,6/22,6/23
+Revised: 5/02, 5/04, 5/05, 4/08, 7/10, 7/12, 5/16,5/25

+Reviewed: 7/08, 11/08, 11/09, 7/13, 8/17, 6/19, 6/20, 7/21,6/22, ,6/24-5/25